TUVIMEN/forumscraper/README.md

 Download `URL` using `5` retries and waiting `120` seconds between them

-    forumscraper --retries 5 --retry-wait 120 URL
+    forumscraper --retry 5 --retry-delay 120 URL

-By default when encountered a non fatal failure (e.g. status code 301 and not 404) forumscraper tries 3 times waiting 60 seconds before the next attempt, setting `--retries 0` would disable retries and it's a valid (if not better) method assuming that one handles the `--failures` option correctly.
+By default when encountered a non fatal failure (e.g. status code 301 and not 404) forumscraper tries 3 times waiting 60 seconds before the next attempt, setting `--retry 0` would disable retries and it's a valid (if not better) method assuming that one handles the `--failures` option correctly.

 Download `URL` ignoring ssl errors with timeout set to `60` seconds and custom user-agent